-See our Safeguarding and e-Safety Policies for more information on our use of photographs and videos.
+See our child protection and safeguarding policy for more information on our use of photographs and videos.

 14. Data Protection by Design and Default

 We will put measures in place to show that we have integrated data protection into all of our data processing activities, including: